AlyshaM-09/Active-Directory/README.md

 - Windows Server <br>

 <h2>Steps setting up in Azure</h2>
 In demostration, the NIC in the domain controler need to be set to static.
 The client computer needs to be set in the same virtual network.
 There is a seperate section in Azure to create the virtual network.
+To check connectivty turn off firewall in the domain controller.
 In the clients computer, pull up Powershell and type in ipconfic/ all.
 Here the DNS should show the Domain Controler IP address.

 <h2>Configuration Steps</h2>
 (photo here) <br>